 Peer-reviewed survey articles covering a broad range of topics in literary scholarship.

-Literature Compass is a collection of peer-reviewed survey articles covering a broad range of topics within literary scholarship.
 The database works much like a journal, is updated regularly, and offers multiple and differing viewpoints on key issues within the field.
 It also includes citations and abstracts for some of the major journals within the field.
 The database is searchable and browseable by time period, and all time periods are included.

 Editorially reviewed critical analyses, character studies, author biographies, and brief plot summaries of popular works of literature.